band-unfolding/bandup/README.md

 <!-- ============================================================================= -->
 #### Tips:
 --------------------------------------------------------------------------------------
-    * BandUP accepts some optional command line arguments and flags.
-To find out more about them, run the code with the flag '-help'.
+    * BandUP accepts some *optional command line arguments and flags*.
+To find out more about them, run the code with the *flag '-help'*.
     * Since the plotting tool has a lot of different options, I've given it a GUI: utils/post_unfolding/plot/plotting_tool_GUI/BandUP_plot_GUI.pyw You'll find a symlink to it (bandup_plot) in the BandUP_bin directory.